ntdt/tech-challenge/README.md

-# EKS application deployments

-Provisionning EKS with terraform then deploy jobs
+# Parallel jobs to process images

+This is a system that provision needed infrastructure and launch jobs parallelly to process images.
+In order to speed up the process, many workers are used and the dataset of images need to be divided to equal part for each worker.
+The filesystem choosen need to be shared to each worker and it should provide a way for user interaction.

+## Analyse and technologies

+- EKS to launch k8s Jobs

-AWS EFS is used to store images and share to workers jobs.
+- EFS is used to share the dataset of images to Jobs

-Images are distributed in folders whose number is equal to number of workers.

-An EC2 instance with a NFS mount to EFS is used to prepare images and provide interaction with user.
+- An EC2 instance with SSH access is used to provide the interaction with users for upload dataset and download results.

+- Terraform to provision AWS resources: EC2, EKS, EFS, VPC

+- Terraform to provision SSH access, k8s manifest templating

+- Shell scripts to prepare dataset and divide it to equal parts for each worker

+- Makefile to simplify the commands

 ## Parameters

-Edit terraform.tfvars to specify the number of *worker_count*, *region* and *vpc_cidr*
+Edit `terraform.tfvars` to specify the number of `worker_count`, `region` and `vpc_cidr`

 ## Use make for tasks:

-- *make build*: build docker image and push to docker hub
+- `make build`: build docker image and push to docker hub

-- *make init*: initialize terraform
+- `make init`: initialize terraform

-- *make plan*: terraform plan
+- `make plan`: terraform plan

-- *make apply*: terraform apply
+- `make apply`: terraform apply

-- *make upload*: upload images to filestore EC2 instance
+- `make upload`: upload images to filestore EC2 instance

-- *make run*: launch Jobs to process images
+- `make run`: launch Jobs to process images

-- *make download*: download images processed to *result*
+- `make download`: download images processed to *result*